arangodb-managed/portforward-helper/README.md

 Port forward helper for ArangoGraph Insights Platform.

-Provides the implementation of HTTP streaming to allow port-forwarding from firewalled server to the Platform.
+Provides the implementation of HTTP(S) streaming to allow port-forwarding from firewalled server to the Platform.

 ### Credits